The NDIS and Quest for Life

 - Vehicle modifications

-Will the funds go directly into my bank account or will it be given to organisations for me?
+Will funds go directly into my bank account?

 If you choose to manage your funding, you will need to open a separate bank account specifically for your NDIS funds.
 The NDIA will put the money into this new account and you will then pay organisations for the support they provide to you.